dielemonteiro/dielemonteiro/README.md

-<h2 align="left">Hi 👋, I'm Diele</h2>
+### Hi 👋, I'm Diele
-<h4 align="left">I'm a highly motivated bilingual (English and Portuguese) Systems Analyst with 7 years of experience in ITIL best practices.
+I'm a highly motivated bilingual (English and Portuguese) Systems Analyst with 7 years of experience in ITIL best practices.
 My passion for data analysis led me to once again enter the academic world.
 Recently, I successfully completed a Higher Diploma in Science in Data Analytics for Business 📊.
 During my studies, I specialized in collecting, analysing, and interpreting complex datasets.
 My skills encompass data mining, machine learning, statistical analysis, data visualization, and programming.

 Apart from my professional pursuits, I have a keen interest in movies 🎥, books 📚, beer 🍺, and travelling ✈.
 I'm always eager to learn something new and I'm excited to collaborate on projects that will have a positive impact on society.

 Please don't hesitate to reach out to me(📫 **dielemonteiro@hotmail.com**) to discuss collaboration opportunities or learn more about my work and projects.
-You can connect with me through my GitHub or other social platforms listed below.</h4>
+You can connect with me through my GitHub or other social platforms listed below.

 <h4 align="left">Connect with me:</h4>
 <p align="left">